 The Atlantic team approached us after pitching Siemens on making these videos 360 experiences.
-During the series we’d visit power grid control centers, massive solar farms, and top-of-the-line waste treatment facilities.
+We’d visit power grid control centers, massive solar farms, and top-of-the-line waste treatment facilities during the series.
 The Atlantic team wisely thought that 360 video would give the viewer a true VIP pass into these highly guarded, innovative public works spaces.
 For the 500 acre solar farm, shooting it exclusively from the ground wouldn’t capture just how massive and powerful it is: we needed a bird’s eye view.
 Using drone technology, we were able to capture the full scope of it all.
 We also used drones over two other towns as dramatic establishing shots to literally give us the lay of the land of our story.

 Does combining 360 video technology with drone recording present any unique challenges?